Examples

 Merge foreground

-procedure that was added automatically.
+action that was added automatically.

 I need every image to have the same background.